 The duty to establish procedures for dealing with complaints lies with the governing body.
-If you choose to adopt our model policies, you should tailor them to your school.
+If you choose to adopt our model policies, you must tailor them to your school.

 We recommend that you incorporate a serial complaints policy into your complaints procedure.

 The difference between a concern and a complaint